 Canadian researchers applying oncology techniques to the study of mussel species have claimed their research provides a way for scientists to comprehensively test for marine pathogens in the bivalves that’s simpler, cheaper, and faster than current alternatives.

-“Our approach has the potential to detect all the viruses, all the bacteria, all the pathogens,” Professor Yves St-Pierre of Canada’s Institut national de la recherche scientifique in Quebec City, Montreal, told SeafoodSource.
+“Our approach has the potential to detect all the viruses, all the bacteria, all the pathogens,” Yves St-Pierre, a professor at Canada’s Institut national de la recherche scientifique in Quebec City, Montreal, told SeafoodSource.
 “It's a more integrated approach that allows us to get so much more information than what [we] can get right now.”

 Like other bivalves, mussels filter lots of water – up to 15 gallons per day.
 The volume of water with which they come into contact means that mussels filter and retain relatively high quantities of the pathogens in their ecosystem, soaking up many bacteria, viruses, and other organisms that serve as indicators of marine heath in a particular area, also known as “sentinel species.”